JakeWharton/jakewharton.com/_presentations/2016-10-27-making-retrofit-work-for-you.md

 type: Technical

-title: Making Retrofit 2 Work For You
+title: Making Retrofit Work For You
 speakerdeck: cdac89f5440c4429ae785750564b7ce2
 video: https://skillsmatter.com/skillscasts/8416-making-retrofit-2-work-for-you

+redirect_from:
+  - /making-retrofit-2-work-for-you/
 ---

 Retrofit's recently-released version 2 is the easiest way to do HTTP in your applications.
 Once set up, Retrofit is designed to make declaring endpoints as simple as a method on an interface with annotations.
 Behind that simplicity, though, there is a lot of power and knowing how to use and configure it can make even the most problematic APIs easy to use.